Linq2Azure/API/LINQPadDriver/ReadMeDevelopers!.txt

 To deploy the LINQPad driver:

-1. Zip up everything in the bin folder
+1. Zip up everything (EXCEPT LINQPad.exe) in the bin folder
 2. Change the extension from .zip to .lpx.